Table of Contents

 Coordinating Conjunctions to Join Phrases

-The phrases joined must be of the same type, such as noun phrases or verb phrases.
+Coordinating conjunctions join phrases to make sentences organized and smooth.
+The phrases must be of the same type, like noun phrases or verb phrases.

 How Coordinating Conjunctions Join Single Words